Academic Information

 Registration

-Whitworth University students register for classes through Self-Service.
-Students register for their next classes during their assigned registration period each semester.
-The MBA program is an exception.
-MBA students are registered by the academic advisor on a rolling basis.
-The registrar's office will assist students who are away from campus on study abroad programs with registration for their next semester's or term's classes.
+Whitworth University matriculated day students register for classes through Self-Service.
+Matriculated day students register for their next classes during their assigned registration period each semester.
+Students enrolled in the School of Continuing Studies and in graduate and doctoral programs must work with their program staff/faculty to register for courses.
+The registrar's office will assist students who are away from campus on study abroad programs with class registration for their next semester or term.

 Students can adjust their class schedules via Self-Service through the first week of classes.
 Beginning with the second week of classes, students must complete an add/drop form, including the instructor and advisor's signature, and submit it to the registrar’s office for processing.
 It is the university’s policy to deny requests for registration in any course after the close of the term in which registration was required.